2018 Azerbaijan Grand Prix: Background

 The race was brought forward from its June date to avoid clashing with celebrations for the centenary of the Azerbaijan republic.
 The race filled the berth taken by the Russian Grand Prix, which was moved to a September date.
 The vacancy created in June was filled by the newly revived French Grand Prix.

 The Pirelli tyre compounds selected for the 2018 Azerbaijan Grand Prix were, in order of most hard to least, the soft (yellow), super-soft (red), and ultra-soft (purple).
-Intermediate (green) and full wet (blue) tyres were available were rain to fall during qualifying or the race, but rain was not a factor and neither were used.

 Qualifying

 In the last minute of Q3 shootout, Kimi Räikkönen almost claimed pole position but he made a mistake on the exit of the final corner, instead settling for P6.

 That mistake allowed Sebastian Vettel to keep his pole position.